This section provides a brief overview of the ‘Right to Teach Right To Learn’ and Rewards policy at The Hamble School.

 Rewards – Points Table

 In addition to these awards, there is an annual ‘Whole School Prize Giving’ ceremony that celebrates the achievements of those whose effort or attainment has been exemplory throughout the year.
-In 2016 this prestigeous event was held at St Mary’s Stadium; an inspirational evening in which The Hamble School and our parents recognised the accomplishments of our highly talented students.
+This is a prestigeous event held at St Mary’s Stadium; an inspirational evening in which The Hamble School and our parents recognised the accomplishments of our highly talented students.